 Pedestrians will be protected by physically distancing them from the project.
-F-type concrete jersey barriers with chain link fencing mounted above will delineate the project.
-Chain link fencing will be covered with opaque covering to block view of the site.
-Refer to the appendix for examples of the barriers and fencing.
+A combination of rigid construction fencing and F-type concrete barriers with rigid fencing mounted above will delineate the project during the construction activities.
+Rigid fencing will be covered with opaque covering to block view of the site.
+Refer to the appendix for examples of the fencing and barriers.